Last modified June 7, 2021

-A tenant cluster in a Giant Swarm installation is running a stack comprising many software components, provided by the Kubernetes project and other open source projects or software vendors, as well as by Giant Swarm.
-In order to keep all components up-to-date, to allow you to benefit from latest improvements, features and security fixes, we provide upgrades for the entire software stack in tenant clusters.
+A workload cluster (formerly called tenant cluster) in a Giant Swarm installation is running a stack comprising many software components, provided by the Kubernetes project and other open source projects or software vendors, as well as by Giant Swarm.
+In order to keep all components up-to-date, to allow you to benefit from latest improvements, features and security fixes, we provide upgrades for the entire software stack in workload clusters.

-At Giant Swarm we believe that frequent, small updates are a way to keep change in the system manageable.
+At Giant Swarm we believe that frequent, small updates are the way to keep the change in the system manageable.
+That is why our goal is to help you to run all the clusters in the latest version.
 We invest a lot of effort in making this happen without disrupting your usage of your clusters.

-Among the third party components building a tenant cluster stack are
+Among the third party components building a workload cluster stack are

-- CoreOS Container Linux as the node’s operating system
+- Flatcar Container Linux as the node’s operating system

 - Docker as a container runtime environment

 - etcd as distributed storage for Kubernetes and Vault